 The water was cold, but the sun above was August-hot, shimmering through the sea in an illusion of warmth.
 It created a beautiful scene, illuminating the crystal depths, which were half of Isla Guadalupe's fame.
 The other half was present also, circling slowly around Nia where she hovered just above the silty floor of the inlet.
 There were two of them at the moment, one mid-sized, about four meters long, the other a big sister at six meters.
 They were calm, just as Nia was calm.

 There was no faking it with white sharks.
 They could sense the rate of a person's heart and respiration, they could smell sweat and adrenalin.
-But this particular inlet was far away from the seal colonies and the commercial cage-diving operations that poured cow blood into the water, and Nia felt like she held both her visitors in her own semi-meditative state.
+But this particular inlet was far away from the seal colonies and the commercial cage-diving operations pouring cow blood into the water, and Nia felt like she held both her visitors in her own semi-meditative state.

 She used a rebreather, the only way to swim with whites.
 The bubbles of scuba equipment were either distracting or downright enticing, reminding them of an animal in distress.
 She chose relatively shallow locations, 20 or so meters deep, and she stayed near the bottom, the position of power in relation to a hunter who attacked from below.
 Holding out her hand, she invited the small shark to come closer, stroking a gloved hand along her pectoral fin.
 The larger white was somewhere behind, and Nia turned, not surprised to find her closer than expected, and gently pushed her snout away, the deceptive comical grin passing within inches of Nia's face.